-LSU Gymnastics looks to shine in NCAA Semifinals
+LSU Gymnastics headed to National Finals after placing first in semifinals

 Latest Weather Blog

-LSU Gymnastics looks to shine in NCAA Semifinals
+LSU Gymnastics headed to National Finals after placing first in semifinals

-FORT WORTH, Texas - The No. 2 LSU Gymnastics team is set to compete in the first session of the semifinals at the NCAA Championships on Thursday at 3:30 p.m. in Dickies Arena.
+FORT WORTH, Texas - The No. 2 LSU Gymnastics team finished in first place at the semifinals at the NCAA Championships on Thursday.

+LSU finished with a score of 198.1125, with No. 3 California following behind at 197.7125.
+Both will advance to the finals; this will be the Tigers' second straight appearance there and 10th overall.

 This is the program's 33rd appearance in the NCAA Championships.

-LSU will face No. 3 California, No. 12 Arkansas and Stanford in session one of the NCAA Semifinals.
-No. 1 Oklahoma, No. 4 Florida, No. 5 Utah and No. 8 Alabama will compete in the second session on Thursday at 8 p.m..

-The top two teams from each session will advance to the NCAA Championship Final on Saturday at 3 p.m. which will air on WBRZ.
+The NCAA Championship Final will air Saturday at 3 p.m. on WBRZ.

 Trending News